KlugerLab/SpectralNet/README.md

 # SpectralNet
 ![cc](https://user-images.githubusercontent.com/9156971/34493923-1abbabe8-efbc-11e7-8788-66c62bc91f4d.png)

-SpectralNet is a python library that performs spectral clustering with deep neural networks.
+SpectralNet is a python library that performs spectral clustering with deep neural networks. <br>

+Link to the paper - [SpectralNet](https://openreview.net/pdf?id=HJ_aoCyRZ)

+## New PyTorch implementation
+We recommend using our new (2023) well-maintained PyTorch implementation in the following link - [PyTorch SpectralNet](https://github.com/shaham-lab/SpectralNet)

 ## requirements
 To run SpectralNet, you'll need Python 3.x and the following python packages: